 The pocket kit is exactly what it says; the contents that you carry in your pockets every day otherwise known as your EDC.

 A small kit that can be thrown into a desk drawer or any bag that you choose to take for the day.
-In other words, this small container kit can turn your existing bag into a go-bag to get you out of a bad situation.
+In other words, this small sere survival kit can turn your existing bag into a go-bag that helps you get out of a bad situation.

-I’ve come up with a TSA compliant container kit that I can throw in my day-to-day bag or carry-on baggage and not have to worry about it getting confiscated.
+I’ve come up with a TSA-compliant kit that I can throw in my day-to-day bag or carry-on baggage without worrying about it being confiscated.
 I’ve traveled many times with this kit inside my carry-on bag and have never been questioned.

 Operational bag

-The operational bag is going to be the bag you grab every day before heading out the door, whether that is a messenger style bag, duffle bag or backpack.
-I’ve been through several different style bags over the years and have settled on the Mystery Ranch Rip Ruck.
+The operational bag is going to be the bag you grab every day before heading out the door, whether that is a messenger style bag, duffle bag, or backpack.

-The backpack is what I would call ‘slick’ on the outside, reducing the ‘tactical’ signature, which is what we are trying to avoid.
-The Rip Ruck has no molle webbing whatsoever on the outside.
+The bag is what I would call ‘slick’ on the outside, reducing the ‘tactical’ signature, which is what we are trying to avoid.
+No molle webbing whatsoever on the outside.
 The goal here is to mask our capabilities by blending in until a threat presents itself.

 Stay tuned to The Gear Bunker and be a part of this all veteran-owned website.
 And be sure to subscribe to our Facebook, Instagram, and YouTube channels.
 Sign up to be notified on YouTube ensuring you’ll know immediately when new content is uploaded.